RobTillaart/I2CKeyPad/README.md

 The default value of the debounce threshold is zero to be backwards compatible.

-  //  value in microseconds, max 65535 us
 - **void setDebounceThreshold(uint16_t value = 0)** set the debounce threshold,
+value in microseconds, max 65535 us.
-default value is zero, to reset its value.
+The default value is zero, to reset its value.
 - **uint16_t getDebounceThreshold()** returns the set debounce threshold.

 If a debounce threshold is set, and **getKey()** is called too fast, the function will return **I2C_KEYPAD_THRESHOLD** (255).

 Feedback welcome!

 ### Basic working